ShaiRnD/JSCrashCourse/3BirdFinalProject/bird-project-requirements.md

 General:
 * Every command should send the scooter id to the server and make sure it is registered there
-* Trying to execute a command with an unidentified id will be noted by the server in `reports` table
+* Trying to execute a command with an unidentified id will be noted by the server in `report` table

 **Technical:** The client will be written in Node